apache/iceberg/site/docs/docs/nightly/docs/spark-queries.md

 Metadata tables are identified by adding the metadata table name after the original table name.
 For example, history for `db.table` is read using `db.table.history`.

-!!! info
-    For Spark 3, prior to 3.2, the Spark [session catalog](spark-configuration.md#replacing-the-session-catalog) does not support table names with multipart identifiers such as `catalog.database.table.metadata`.
-As a workaround, configure an `org.apache.iceberg.spark.SparkCatalog`, or use the Spark `DataFrameReader` API.

 ### History